-Gilbert Gaul Loop Trail is a 4.1 mile loop trail located near Spencer, Tennessee that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, birding, and road biking and is accessible year-round.
+Gilbert Gaul Loop Trail is a 4.1 mile moderately trafficked loop trail located near Spencer, Tennessee that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Trail is not very well taken care of.
 Lots of shade and view of trees and lake